sarnapiotr/imgw-krakow-temperature-analysis/README.md

   * **PKSN:** Snow cover depth [cm]
   * **WPKSN:** PKSN measurement status
 * **Status Flags:** The data includes specific status codes where **"8"** indicates a missing measurement and **"9"** indicates the absence of a phenomenon.
-* **Visualization & Smoothing:** The project generates a direct plot of the raw data (spaghetti plot) and applies a **3rd-degree polynomial approximation** to model the seasonal temperature curves for each year.
+* **Visualization & Smoothing:** The project generates a direct plot of the raw data and applies a **3rd-degree polynomial approximation** to model the seasonal temperature curves for each year.

 ## Example Operation